Teaching Kids to Make Lemonade Out of Life’s Lemons

 It is a rather long story, but if you read what happened here, you will understand why my kids were left heartbroken and feeling betrayed.
 After a long trip that started out early in the morning, I was 2.5 hours from home, in an unfamiliar area, with two very sad and disappointed kids.
 My wife and I had two choices.

-We could wallow in their misery wiDSC_0080-Sth them, or acknowledge their feelings and take the opportunity to make lemonade out of one of life’s lemons.
+We could wallow in their misery with them, or acknowledge their feelings and take the opportunity to make lemonade out of one of life’s lemons.
 We chose the latter.
 A couple of Shamrock Shakes and some small token gifts allowed us to make lemonade together as a family.
 And though they still suffered through waves of sadness, we made the best of a bad situation and ended up having a nice day together.

 I found this quote shared by a friend this morning to be an appropriate way to end this article… “I can choose to let it define me, confine me, refine me, outshine me, or I can choose to move on and leave it behind me.”